-Since this document focuses on the first functionality (CDNI FCI),
+This document focuses on the first functionality (CDNI FCI).

-below is more details about it.

 Specifically, CDNI FCI allows both an advertisement from a dCDN to a

 uCDN (push) and a query from a uCDN to a dCDN (pull) so that the uCDN

 knows whether it can redirect a particular user request to that dCDN.